 When Moses finished speaking to them, he put a veil over his face.
 But whenever he entered the Lord’s presence to speak with him, he removed the veil until he came out.
 And when Moses came out and told the Israelites what God’s commands were, they saw that his face was radiant.
 Then Moses would put the veil back over his face until he went in to speak with the Lord.
 Ex.
 34:33-35, NIV [Also see, 2 Cor.
 3:13]

 When Moses spent time with God, they were so close that his face would literally shine.
-The Israelites were afraid of Moses so he put a veil over his face to conceal God’s glory.
-It had the dual purpose of dealing with their fears and of hiding God’s glory fading away.
-So this face cover must have been similar to Tamar’s one - a heavier material that was non-transparent.
+The Israelites feared Moses, so he put a veil over his face to conceal God’s glory.
+It had the dual purpose of dealing with their fears and hiding God’s glory fading away.
+So, this face cover must have been similar to Tamar’s one - a heavier material that was non-transparent.
 We also see that, although women traditionally wore the veil, it does not appear out of place for a man to wear it when the occasion required it.

-Here we specifically note the purpose of masks is separation.
+Here, we specifically note the purpose of masks is separation.
 Moses placed a separation between himself and the people to soothe their fears.
-But when he wanted intimate relationship with God, he removed all barriers.
+But he removed all barriers when he wanted an intimate relationship with God.
 So, again, while not directly dealing with masks and the coronavirus, there are some general points we can pick up.

-First, we need to be considerate of other people’s feelings and fears.
-We are not to live our lives in fear - there is no fear in love [1 John 4:18], but we are to be sensitive to where others are in their lives.
+First, we must consider other people’s feelings and fears.
+We are not to live in fear - there is no fear in love [1 John 4:18], but we are to be sensitive to where others are in their lives.
 However, this should be voluntary.
-Those who force the mask on others are violating the free choice that God has given us.
+Those who force the mask on others violate the free choice God has given us.
 Choosing to wear the mask is then not a sign of thoughtful love but violent slavery.

-Third, in line with that, the separating and dehumanizing effect of these face coverings drives many people further into loneness, depression, and fear.
+Third, in line with that, these face coverings' separating and dehumanizing effect drives many people further into loneliness, depression, and fear.
 People need to see loving, caring, smiling faces.
 It is the devil’s work to hide that.